koenderks/CirrusMaximus/README.md

 # Cirrus Maximus <img src='https://github.com/koenderks/CirrusMaximus/raw/development/images/icon.svg' width='149' height='173' align='right'/>

 **Cirrus Maximus** is an extension for your web browser that enables scraping and exporting data from the [Cirrus](https://cirrusassessment.com) online assessment platform.
-With this extension enabled, users get options to export data in convenient formats, such as a file containing the data underlying all questions in an assessment or a file containing an assessment matrix that categorizes the questions into taxonomies based on learning objectives.
+With this extension enabled, users can export data directly from a Cirrus form or collection and format these data into convenient output, such as an overview of the elements in a test or an assessment matrix that summarizes the elements in a test categorized by taxonomies and learning objectives.

 ## Installation